 Happiness and success don’t have to look the same for all of us.
-For Meredith Bragg, a Senior Associate in our Los Angeles market, happiness comes from the joy of human connection and the freedom of new experiences, and not from conventional success.
+For Meredith Bragg, an Associate Manager in our Los Angeles market, happiness comes from the joy of human connection and the freedom of new experiences, and not from conventional success.

 She loves to travel, meet new people, create lifelong friendships, and challenge herself daily.
 She credits her vibrant and growth-oriented personality to her parents, telling me, “My parents are my idols.”